MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ---

-# Run Microsoft R Server on Windows
+# Run Microsoft R Server for Windows

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
 You can run R Server on a wide range of computing platforms, including Microsoft Windows.